State False Address When Requested

-This offence carries a fine of 5 penalty units (around $700) as the highest possible sentence.
+The offence of State False Address When Requested (s456AA(3)(c) of the Crimes Act 1958) carries a fine of 5 penalty units (around $700) as the highest possible sentence.

 Sentencing in the Magistrates’ CourtsIn the Magistrates’ Courts, 380 cases (395 charges) of the exact charge of State False Address When Requested were heard in a period of years from 1 July 2013 to 30 June 2016.
 These cases resulted in the following sentences: